develohpanda/Bot-Hackfest/README.md

 7. Open the Bot Emulator
 8. Navigate to http://localhost:3978/api/messages and press connect.

+One of the fastest ways to get something working is looking through examples and making changes.
+Play around with the demo project, using the docs below and on MSDN to supplement.

 ## Test locally with the Bot Emulator
 1. Install the bot emulator using the instructions [here](https://github.com/Microsoft/BotFramework-Emulator/wiki/Getting-Started).
 2. Once your project has started, open the bot emulator, navigate to http://localhost:3978/api/messages and press connect.